 E-file Registration: Municipalities and Other Approval Authorities

-Register as an authorized e-file service provider to:
+Register as an authorized e-file approval authority to:

 - Serve public more effectively (e-file is fast and secure)